Talk of the Town

 That’s why this multi-talented musician feels blessed to be able to share with others, what was given him so lovingly, so freely, too.
 For example, he really enjoyed being able to play the role of student-turned-teacher back when Riverside Academy of Music asked him to teach a Master Class.
 Titled “Mastering the Blues”, Dennis taught blues guitar, piano and organ.

 Fulfilling, too, is when he takes the blues to school, so to speak.
 He enjoys going from inner city to outer suburb, teaching the children of today where their music came from, yesterday’s blues.
-For the past 15 years, Dennis has been doing his series of concerts called “Blues in the Schools” and should not be mistaken for a newcomer’s series of the same name.
+For several years, Dennis had been doing his series of concerts called “Blues in the Schools” and should not be mistaken for a then-newcomer’s series of the same name.
 (Perhaps confusing at times because both and others throughout the country have been sponsored by Recording Industries of America Association and The American Federation of Musicians).

 Dennis’ diverse musical background has always come to serve him well, helping him to please any audience, like those in attendance at receptions for then-president George Bush, Reverend Jesse Jackson, later then-president Bill Clinton and again for then-first lady Hillary Rodham Clinton.
 At each and every one of those receptions, Dennis was most proud to be the sole musical entertainment.
 Plus as the only musician invited to perform, Dennis was glad his vast diverse repertoire enabled him to play requests that included the roots of rock and America’s original music, the Blues.